iZeaoGamer/Zector/major.md

 - Fixed crash when using /chatcolor.
 - Added a new permission: "chatcolor.all", which allows you to obtain all the chat colors from /chatcolor.
 It's just a much more easier way of understanding whether or not they have all the chatcolor permissions.
 - Fixed color wools not displaying if you had the only permission: "chatcolor.all".
+- Fixed crash when using /f kick.
+- Fixed crash when using /f leave.